kshabahang/DEN1_GeneralizationAtRetrieval/README.md

 Initialize the corpus by running, "count.py init <corpus_path>", where <corpus_path> may be "TASA" if "TASA" is a directory inside the rsc folder, and it contains a text file named "TASA.txt".
 It's assumed that the corpus contains sentences separated by newline (\n) characters.

-Once you got your corpus together, run "bigram_gen.py TASA" to run model on the bigrams.
+Once you got your corpus processed, run "bigram_gen.py TASA" to run model on the bigrams.
 This stage can take a good deal of time, so you likely want to set the job up and get on with other business.
 Change the value of the variable "sweep_idx" to run on different bigrams sets.